-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Wenstrup is shown as a purple triangle. (analysis methodology)
+Wenstrup is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Wenstrup sponsors bills primarily in these issue areas:

 Some of Wenstrup’s most recently sponsored bills include...

 - H.R.
 6661: Charitable Equity for Veterans Act of 2018

 - H.R.
 6635: Tomb of the Unknown Soldier Centennial Commemorative Coin Act